IreneWanjiruKariuki/REST_API2/README.md

 ## Create main.py

+The code sends an HTTP GET request to a local server at http://127.0.0.1:8000/products/ using the requests library.
+It retrieves the response from the server and stores the raw response text in the products variable.

+## Create server.py
-This file is created inside the app folder which in thes case is the prodects folder.
-This where the GET and POST endpoints are created.
+This is where the GET and POST endpoints are created.

 ## Create schemas.py

-This file is created inside the app folder which in thes case is the prodects folder.
-This is where the schema of the modcedl created is created.
+This file is created inside the app folder which in thes case is the projects folder.
+This is where the schema of the model created is created.

 ```bash
 from pydantic import BaseModel